Creating a low-latency calling network

 One option would have been for us to operate all of our switches on a single anycast IP address.
 Using the magic of anycast networking, clients connecting to that IP address would have been routed to the closest instance of a RedPhone switch.
 But that's difficult to setup, and doesn't work well for TCP-based connections, which is how our signaling protocol operates.

-Instead we ended up using a DNS provider that allows us respond to DNS requests differently based on which region the DNS lookup went to.
+Instead we ended up using a DNS provider that allows us to respond to DNS requests differently based on which region the DNS lookup went to.
 Providers like these basically have a set of globally distributed DNS servers on their own anycast IP address, each of which can be configured to return a different response to a DNS lookup.

 This meant that we could put each switch on a different IP address, but have a single DNS name that connecting clients would lookup when they wanted to connect to a switch.
 A client would automatically get the IP addresses of the switches in its region when it did a DNS lookup on that name.
 These should represent the lowest latency routes.